acooke82/acooke82.github.io/_portfolio/portfolio-2.md

 csv.to_csv(r"C:\Users\Alex\Downloads\final3.csv",index=False)
 ```

-### 5. Results
+### 5. Results & Future Improvements

 The final iteration of my model, as outlined above, performed with an F1 score just over 90%.
 I was pleased to see that all non-English reviews were categorized as "0", which is what I would have expected.

-To check my precision and recall scores, I used the libraries *recall_score* and *precision_score*.
+To further improve my model performance, I have outlined three separate changes.
+One, as briefly touched on in a few sections above, is to remove data from the training set that differs from the target one.
+This would allow me to create more precise vectors.
+A second change would be to adjust my LogisticRegression parameters to check if other multinomial solvers, such as newton-cg or sag, would be better choices than the default one, lbfgs.
+Additionally, I could have built a confusion matrix to conduct more thorough error analysis.
+A confusion matrix is a table used to evaluate the performance of a model in a visual manner.
+The table contains rows for actual values and columns for predicted values, labelled as true positives (TP), false positives (FP), false negatives (FN), and true negatives (TN).
+By totalling up these values, you can determine how many predictions were made total and how many were correct.